ghalex/ramda-analytics/README.md

 ## ramda-analytics

-Data analysis library for javascript. ramda-analytics is a data manipulation and analysis library written in JavaScript offering the convenience of pandas or R
+Data analysis library for JavaScript built with Ramda.
+Ramda Analytics is a data manipulation and analysis library written in JavaScript offering the convenience of pandas or R

 ## Install

 ```
-npm install zebras --save
+npm install ramda-analytics --save
 ```